The Things We Do for Love (song): Amy Grant version

 "The Things We Do for Love" was covered by Amy Grant for the soundtrack to the 1996 film Mr. Wrong.
 Her version reached number 24 on the U.S. Adult Contemporary chart.
-It was a bigger hit in Canada, where it reached number 41 on the Pop singles chart and number eight Adult Contemporary.
+It was a bigger hit in Canada, where it reached number 41 on the Pop singles chart and number 8 on the Adult Contemporary chart.
 It is ranked as the 96th biggest Adult Contemporary hit of 1996.